sharjeelkhan-dev/sharjeelkhan-dev/README.md

 ---

 ## ⇛ Repositories
-> 💡 *Dive into the code!
-All projects are now public—just click on the project details.*
+> 💡Dive into the code!
+All projects are now public—just click on the project details.

 <table width="100%" cellpadding="0" cellspacing="0" style="border-collapse: collapse;">
   <!-- Row 1 -->